TalalMJ/T5_Classification_Project/MVP.md

 > - Female customers (11%)

-##### The following figure is our baseline model using logistic regression.The score of our baseline was actually good with an accuracy of: 0.7869
+##### The following figure is our baseline model using logistic regression.

 ### Figure 2

 ![baseline](https://user-images.githubusercontent.com/93079224/146169511-250b9a02-5f0a-41fb-b48f-0ec0faf1e6d3.png)

+#### The score of our baseline was actually good with an accuracy of: 0.7869